-We’re leading a study to define whether further growth is possible in Welcome Bay and Ohauiti, and what issues need to be solved to make this possible.
+Council has completed a planning study to define whether further growth is possible in Welcome Bay and Ohauiti, and what issues need to be solved to make this possible.

-Over the last year, Tauranga City Council has received several proposals from people and companies wanting to develop land in Welcome Bay and Ohauiti into residential housing.
+In 2017, Tauranga City Council received several proposals from people and companies wanting to develop land in Welcome Bay and Ohauiti into housing.
 The Welcome Bay and Ohauiti suburbs were planned in the 1990s and development of these areas is now mostly complete with current population of these suburbs sitting at 15,000 people.
 Under current planning rules, the undeveloped land in these areas could potentially host another 2000 to 3000 people.

-Given the pressures facing these suburbs, we have decided to conduct a comprehensive planning study of the whole area.
-The purpose of the study is to identify areas that may be suitable for further urban development in the future, and understand what it would take to provide the appropriate infrastructure to support any new residential areas there, as well as current residents.
+Given the pressures facing these suburbs, we conducted a comprehensive planning study of the whole area.
+The purpose of the study was to identify areas that may be suitable for further urban development in the future, and understand what it would take to provide the appropriate infrastructure to support any new residential areas there, as well as current residents.

-The Welcome Bay and Ohauiti Planning Study takes into account the range of issues these communities are currently facing.
-This includes traffic congestion, lack of education options, lack of retail and commercial areas, and other infrastructure constraints like water supply and wastewater.
+The Welcome Bay and Ohauiti Planning Study takes into account the range of issues these communities are facing.
+These include traffic congestion, lack of education options, lack of retail and commercial areas, and other infrastructure constraints like water supply and wastewater.
 Some of these issues are being addressed through other projects currently underway (see ‘related projects’ below), while other issues are not being actively addressed yet.
+These issues would need to be addressed before significant housing growth is enabled in these areas.

 - Development and land use: identification of areas suitable for further development/intensification both in the immediate and longer term